jermainebokoyo/Bio/README.md

 - 👋 Hi, I’m @jermainebokoyo
-- 👀 I’m interested in data science
+- 📚 I’m Studying Data Science Engineering
-- 🌱 I’m currently learning phython and SQL
+- 🌱 I’m currently learning Python and SQL
-- 💞️ I’m looking to collaborate on just about any projects
+- 👨🏾‍💻 I’m looking to grow and collaborate with other like-minded individuals
-- 📫 How to reach me twitter @jbokoyo1